biblius/poor-mans-guide-to-pi/README.md

 to check your IP address and

-`nmap -p <YOUR_IP>/24`
+`nmap -p 22 <YOUR_IP>/24`

 to scan for connected devices.
+22 is the default port for SSH.
 The orange should be a device whose ssh port is open.

-Once you've found your pi's IP, execute
+Once you've found your pie's IP, execute

 ```bash
 ssh root@<IP>